Spotted a Nest? Get Fast, Safe Wasp Pest Control Before It Grows

 The nest comes down, the area gets cleaned to remove scent trails, and any open gaps get sealed.
 This is what separates a real wasp exterminator from a one-spray visit.

-Yellow jackets, paper wasps, and hornets each behave differently; the wrong approach to the wrong species makes things worse, fast.
+Yellow jackets, paper wasps, and hornets each behave differently; the wrong approach on the wrong species makes things worse, fast.

 Store-bought sprays hit the surface; our best pest control for wasps reaches the queen and larvae so the colony doesn't rebuild two weeks later.